intel-analytics/BigDL-2.x/docs/readthedocs/source/doc/PythonAPI/Chronos/forecasters.rst

 chronos.model.forecast.lstm_forecaster
 ----------------------------------------

 Long short-term memory(LSTM) is a special type of recurrent neural network(RNN).
 We implement the basic version of LSTM - VanillaLSTM for this forecaster for time-series forecasting task.
 It has two LSTM layers, two dropout layer and a dense layer.
-LSTMForecaster is derived from tfpark.KerasMode, and can use all methods of KerasModel.
-Refer to `tfpark.KerasModel API Doc <https://github.com/intel-analytics/analytics-zoo/blob/master/docs/docs/APIGuide/TFPark/model.md>`__ for details.

 For the detailed algorithm description, please refer to `here <https://github.com/intel-analytics/analytics-zoo/blob/master/docs/docs/Chronos/Algorithm/LSTMAlgorithm.md>`__.